-- NEW: CDC official says agency working with Chinese to find source
+- CDC official says agency working with Chinese to find source

 - Two people died of H7N9 virus on Wednesday in Shanghai, state-run news agency reports

 - All of the country's 14 cases were reported in eastern China

 - H7N9 is a strain of avian flu not previously detected in humans

 Two more people in China have died from the H7N9 bird flu virus, raising the country's death toll to five, state-run news agency Xinhua reported Thursday, citing Shanghai health officials.

 H7N9 is a strain of avian flu not detected in humans before China's recent cases, which the country began reporting on Sunday.